 Even Gilles Vigneault has changed his name to Gilles Vign-yes

 Quebec (Québec in French, mind the accent - the name comes from an Algonquin word referring to the location near Quebec City as "where the [Saint Laurence] river narrows") is the largest province of Canada in area, and second only to Nunavut in all of Canadian territorial units.
-It is also the only officially French-speaking province.
-As a result, its distinct culture, not to mention its sovereignty movement, have set it apart from the rest (read:Anglophone) of Canada.
+It is also the Country's only officially French-speaking province.
+As a result, its distinct culture, not to mention its sovereignty movement, have set it apart from the rest (read: the primarily English-speaking areas) of Canada.
 In 2006, the Canadian Parliament declared Quebec as a "nation within a united Canada".

 The territory now encompassing Quebec was first inhabited by Inuit and Native American peoples such as the Huron.
 Jacques Cartier in the 1500s later reached the area in Quebec and helped set up a colony called Stadacona.
 The settlement failed; however, the French did not give up.
 Later, French merchants set up shop in the Saint Lawrence Valley and became fur traders.

-New France was a pawn in the Seven Years' War between the French and English.
-The French are losing almost on the start, with a lower population base than those of the British Thirteen Colonies, but they held on until 1763, when the British defeated the French in the Plains of Abraham outside of Quebec City, placing New France under military occupation until it formally became a British possession in 1763 as part of the peace treaty between France and Great Britain.
+New France was a pawn in the Seven Years' War between the French and British.
+The French are losing almost on the start, with a lower population base than those of the British Thirteen Colonies, but they held on until 1760, when the British defeated the French in the Plains of Abraham outside of Quebec City, placing New France under military occupation until it formally became a British possession in 1763 as part of the peace treaty between France and Great Britain.

 The British at first tried to assimilate the Canadiens that inhabited the land they just got, but later gave up on this and implemented the Quebec Act of 1774.
 This was one of the grievances that erupted into The American Revolution.
-They claimed that the British are favoring the French over the English-speaking American colonists.
-Religion was one cause, too; the French in Quebec are mostly Catholic while the Americans are mainly Protestant.
+They claimed that the British were favoring the French-speaking Canadians over the English-speaking American colonists.
+Religion was one cause, too; the Canadiens in Quebec are mostly Catholic while the Americans are mainly Protestant.
 Quebec remained loyal to Britain during that war, the British troops there resisting attempts by American generals to conquer Quebec, with the British settlers being determined to stay loyal to the crown, and the Canadiens basically operating on a mentality of "the British may be English-speaking Protestant oppressors but dammit, they're OUR English-speaking Protestant oppressors!"

 However, the Quebec Act did provide the survival of French law, culture, and language in Quebec, as its territory was shrunk into what is now southern Quebec and Labrador.
-Eventually, the lands west of the Ottawa river were given to mainly English-speaking settlers, many of them American Loyalists, and thus became Ontario, or Upper Canada (because it was upstream along the Great Lakes/St. Lawrence system).
+Eventually, the lands west of the Ottawa River were given to mainly English-speaking settlers, many of them American Loyalists, and thus became Ontario, or Upper Canada (because it was upstream along the Great Lakes/St. Lawrence system).
 Quebec was thus designated Lower Canada.

 In 1837, the provinces in Lower and Upper Canada exploded in rebellion.
 The Patriotes movement, largely led by Francophones like Louis-Joseph Papineau and Anglophone Robert Nelson, almost swept Canada.
 While it failed, it did make a deep imprint in Quebec history.
 The result is that Quebec, now called Canada East as it was merged in 1840 into the Province of Canada, was to be given self-government.
 Quebec then became one of the founding provinces of Canada in 1867, and tried to accommodate to the English-speaking provinces while maintaining its francophone identity.

 During 1944, Maurice Duplessis took power as premier of Quebec.
 He tried to champion Quebec nationalism and conservatism in all areas.
-He also created Hydro-Quebec, one of Canada's largest electric companies today.
+He also created Hydro-Québec, one of Canada's largest electric companies today.
 Many other intellectuals, among them a lawyer named Pierre Elliot Trudeau, opposed Duplessis.
-They later sowed the seeds of the so-called Quiet Revolution, where responsibility for education was transferred from church to state, state intervention in the Quebec economy, secularization and liberalization of Quebec public life, and so on.
+They later sowed the seeds of the so-called Quiet Revolution, where responsibility for education was transferred from church to state, state intervention in the Quebec economy, secularization, modernization and liberalization of Quebec public life, and so on.
 In this period, the concept of Quebecois identity was formed.

 Famous Quebec Figures

-- Denys Arcand, film director, screenwriter.
+- Denys Arcand, film director and screenwriter.

 - Martin Brodeur, hockey player.

-- Leonard Cohen, singer, songwriter, poet.
+- Leonard Cohen, singer, songwriter and poet.